 Washington is a very wet state.
 While we don’t rank high in how much rain we get, the rain that falls lasts a long time in the form of groundwater and moisture in our air.
 Winter is especially a season packed with cloudy skies and wet weather.

-The effects of this wet winter weather can be disastrous in homes that are unprepared to face these conditions.
-Flooding, wood rot, mold and mildew growth, and animal infestations are common in homes that are unaccustomed to damp winters.
+The effects of this wet winter weather can be disastrous in homes that are not ready to face these conditions.
+Flooding, wood rot, mold and mildew growth, and animal infestations are common in homes that are unprepared for damp winters.
 While there are several steps that homeowners can take to prepare their homes, few of these projects are as significant as installing a vapor barrier in the crawl space.

 Purpose of the Vapor Barrier

 The vapor barrier addresses a major problem in crawl spaces that have dirt, gravel, or sand floors.
 The wet conditions outside produce extremely wet soil.
 The moisture in the soil then evaporates into the crawl space through the exposed ground.
 This dynamic creates a number of other serious problems:

 Balanced humidity levels are critical to maintaining safe crawl space conditions.
 Without a vapor barrier, moisture is allowed to freely evaporate and increase the percentage of water in the air.
 This simple mistake produces a host of other negative consequences.

 2. Moisture and Condensation